 Shiny skin: Individuals dealing with combination skin tend to experience shine on at least one portion of their face.
 For most, this relentless shine is most prevalent in the T-Zone and occurs because of excess oil production.

 Whiteheads and blackheads: When excess oil becomes trapped in your pores, it mixes with dead skin cells and other debris, causing a plug.
-And when this plug is open to the air -- it causes a blackhead.
+When this plug is open to the air, it causes a blackhead.
 However, when it’s closed, it results in the formation of a whitehead.

 You have dandruff: Okay, so dandruff isn’t always an indicator of skin type, but many people with combination skin tend to deal with dry, flaky patches -- on their scalp (aka dandruff).
 Yes, your skin type affects your scalp.
 Your body is interconnected!

 - You battle acne breakouts with dry patches at the same time: If you happen to deal with itchy dry patches and acne breakouts at the same time, chances are you’re likely dealing with combination skin.

 There are a handful of factors that can lead to your specific skin type, but more often than not, it just boils down to what you inherited from your parents.